seymaguleryuz/radical-group.github.io/_projects/rp.md

 title: "RADICAL-Pilot"
 collection: projects
 permalink: /projects/rp
+abstract: "RADICAL-Pilot (RP) is a flexible Pilot System that provides a simple and scalable approach for executing many concurrent simulations clusters and grids.
+RP is written in Python and is deployable into user space.
+It allows user-level control of HPC resources and supports a wide range of application types.
+It is built on top of the *Simple API for Grid Applications" (RADICAL-SAGA), a high-level, easy-to-use API for accessing distributed resources.
+RP thus works on a variety of backends such as PBS, LSF, Slurm etc."
 ---

-RADICAL-Pilot (RP) is a flexible Pilot System that provides a simple and an scalable approach for executing many concurrent simulations and their data requirements on clusters, grids, and clouds.
-RP is written in Python and is easily deployable into user space.
-It allows user-level control of Pilots and supports a wide range of application types.
-It is built on top of The Simple API for Grid Applications (RADICAL-SAGA), a high-level, easy-to-use API for accessing distributed resources.
-RP thus works on a variety of backends such as PBS, SGE, Amazon EC2, etc.
+RADICAL-Pilot (RP) is a flexible Pilot System that provides a simple and scalable approach for executing many concurrent simulations clusters and grids.
+RP is written in Python and is deployable into user space.
+It allows user-level control of HPC resources and supports a wide range of application types.
+It is built on top of the *Simple API for Grid Applications" (RADICAL-SAGA), a high-level, easy-to-use API for accessing distributed resources.
+RP thus works on a variety of backends such as PBS, LSF, Slurm etc.

 Join the [mailinglist](https://groups.google.com/d/forum/radical-pilot-users)
 for information on releases and supported use cases.